 So Lois posted

-Along with the infamous at the time pranque, 6 years before a different scandal happened at the Indiana College.
-This time it was the students who were on the right side of the line, in my opinion.
+pranque, a different scandal happened at “the Indiana College”.
+This time the students were clearly on the right side in my opinion.

 This entry was posted in

 education, ethics, history, home improvement, Indiana, New York Times, The Pranque and tagged Baptist, hypocracy, Indiana University, journalism, sexual harassment on .
 March 5, 2019